-Suppliers must implement a Health and Safety policy that assigns responsibility for health and safety to a senior management representative who must carry out regular risk assessments.
-The policy must be endorsed at CEO or equivalent level and be displayed at the Supplier's site(s).
+Suppliers must implement a Health and Safety Management Policy that assigns responsibility for health and safety to a senior management representative who must carry out regular risk assessments.
+The Management Policy must be endorsed at Supplier CEO or equivalent level and related policies be displayed at the Supplier's site(s).